 Hotel Ros Common and Hotel Alasia

-The small hilltop town of Kasauli has many heritage bunglows and other colonial buildings scattered about.
-Two heritage cottages, Ros Common bungalow and Hotel Alasia, bearing the old world charm with their gabled roofs, embodied by lush gardens, narrow cobbled paths shaded by oak, pine and massive horse-chestnut trees are run as hotels by Himachal Tourism.
+The small hilltop town of Kasauli has many heritage bungalows and other colonial buildings scattered about.
+Two heritage cottages, Ros Common bungalow and Hotel Alasia, bearing the old world charm with their gabled roofs, embodied by lush gardens, narrow cobbled paths shaded by oak, pine and massive horse-chestnut trees are run as hotels.

 Originally built in 1835, Chapslee perched atop Elysium Hill on northern side of Shimla has a magnificent interior with priceless artefacts adorned in every wall one can set eyes on.
 The architecture echoes the amalgam of British, Indian and European aesthetics which are well complemented by the ornate brass beds, Belgian chandeliers, drapes from the Doge’s palace in Venice, Delft tiled fireplaces and exquisite rugs.
 The Burma teak used in the panelling is the same one that was used for the construction of Viceregal Lodge at Shimla.
 Over the years Chapslee became the property of Raja Charanjit Singh of Kapurthala, whose descendants now run it as a heritage hotel.

 Hotel Woodville Palace